The 7 Best Note-Taking Apps to Stay Organized in 2022

 It’s much more than a simple note-taking app.
 In fact, Notion combines four different tools in one: notes, knowledge bases, tasks and projects, and spreadsheets and databases.

 The app lets you customize and personalize the layout, format, and color of your notes.
-You can move an audio file into a spreadsheet, drag a line to a list, embed images, pages, videos, etc. You basically can streamline anything in the app.
+You can move an audio file into a spreadsheet, drag a line to a list, embed images, pages, videos, etc. You can basically streamline anything in the app.

 It can be too cumbersome when you first try it because it’s feature-rich.
 Take your time to get used to it, and you’ll never want to live without it.
-Here’s a beginner’s guide to Notion to get you started on the right foot.
-These Notion templates will help you supercharge your productivity, check them out.

-Notion offers a free plan with limited features.
-You can only use up to 1000 blocks with the free version.
 Once you reach the limit, you can delete blocks or jump to the personal plan for $4 per month, which offers unlimited blocks.

 Pros